-Tip #6 Don’t get locked into an agreement with your realtor
+6. Don’t get locked into a contract with your agent

-Want to give yourself the absolute best chance to sell your home fast and for top dollar?
+Want to give yourself the absolute best chance to sell your home top dollar and in the shortest amount of time?

-Then you need to have the option to cancel the agreement with your real estate agent.
+Then you need to have the option to cancel the contract with your real estate agent.

 Let me explain.

-When you decide which real estate agent you want to sell your house with, you’ll sign an agreement with them.
+When you decide which real estate agent you want to sell your house with, you’ll sign a listing agreement with them.

-This means that you’re bound to your realtor for the duration (usually 6 months), whether you’re pleased with their services or not.
+This means that you’re bound to your real estate agent for the duration (usually 6 months), whether you’re pleased with their services or not.